matthiasburger/IronSphere.Extensions/docs/types/ShortExtension_IsGreaterThan(Int16,Int16).md

 ```

-public static Boolean IsGreaterThan(this Int16 this, this Int16 other)
+public static Boolean IsGreaterThan(this Int16 this, Int16 other)
 ```